 - Directive 2002/32/EC on Undesirable Substances in Animal Feed

 In the light of delivering safe feed to the market, former foodstuff processors need to comply with this entire legislation that dictates maximum limits for undesirable substances in animal feed.

 - Directive 2008/98/EC on Waste

-EFFPA members take part in national and regional quality assurance schemes which ensure proper implementation of HACCP requirements as regards feed safety.
-It is part of EFFPA’s future commitments to develop a feed safety management guide for the former foodstuff processing sector in order to set the sector’s minimum requirements.
+Depending on the national context, EFFPA members take part in feed quality assurance schemes which ensure proper implementation of HACCP requirements as regards feed safety.
+EFFPA is developing a feed hygiene management guide for the former foodstuff processing sector in order to set the sector’s minimum requirements.